Klaus Mäkelä

 Klaus Mäkelä (/fi/; born 17 January 1996) is a Finnish conductor and cellist.
-He is the chief conductor of the Oslo Philharmonic, and music director of the Orchestre de Paris.
-Mäkelä is also artistic partner and chief conductor-designate of the Royal Concertgebouw Orchestra, and music director-designate of the Chicago Symphony Orchestra.
+He is music director of the Orchestre de Paris, chief conductor-designate of the Royal Concertgebouw Orchestra, and music director-designate of the Chicago Symphony Orchestra.

 Biography

 Mäkelä was born in Helsinki into a family of musicians; his father is the cellist Sami Mäkelä, and his mother is the pianist Taru Myöhänen-Mäkelä.
 His grandfather, Tapio Myöhänen, is a violinist and violist.
 His younger sister, Ellen Mäkelä, is a dancer with the Ballets de Catalunya.

 Mäkelä studied conducting at the Sibelius Academy with Jorma Panula and cello with Marko Ylönen, Timo Hanhinen and Hannu Kiiski.
 He became interested in conducting at age 12, when he sang in the choir of the Finnish National Opera.
 Mäkelä has been a soloist with Finnish orchestras such as the Lahti Symphony Orchestra, the Kuopio Symphony Orchestra and the Jyväskylä Sinfonia.
 He has performed at Finnish music festivals such as the Kuhmo Chamber Music Festival and the Naantali Music Festival.

 In September 2017, Mäkelä first guest-conducted the Swedish Radio Symphony Orchestra.
 On the basis of this appearance, in December 2017, the orchestra announced the appointment of Mäkelä as its next principal guest conductor, effective with the 2018–2019 season, with a contract of three years.
 Mäkelä was the youngest-ever appointment to a titled conductor post with the orchestra.

 Mäkelä was the artistic director of the Turku Music Festival from 2018 to 2024.
 In May 2018, Mäkelä first guest-conducted the Oslo Philharmonic.
 On the basis of this appearance, in October 2018, the orchestra announced the appointment of Mäkelä as its next chief conductor, effective with the 2020–2021 season, with an initial contract of 3 seasons.
 This appointment marked the first chief conductorship for Mäkelä.
 In May 2020, the orchestra announced an extension of Mäkelä's initial contract with the Oslo Philharmonic for an additional four seasons, unusual in its timing before the official start of his tenure with the orchestra.
 He had been scheduled to conclude his Oslo Philharmonic tenure at the close of the 2026–2027 season.
-In August 2025, the Oslo Philharmonic announced that Mäkelä is to conclude his tenure with the orchestra at the close of the 2025-2026 season, one season earlier than previously announced.
+In August 2025, the Oslo Philharmonic announced that Mäkelä is to conclude his tenure with the orchestra at the close of the 2025–2026 season, one season earlier than previously announced.